 We've identified five core principles to help CISOs break down silos across departments and lines of business; integrate the right mix of OEMs, vendors, partners and trusted advisors; and work peer-to-peer across the broader security community to share knowledge and harden attack surfaces.
 This framework is designed for security leaders across industries to make our world more secure, all together.

-Principle 1: Make cybersecurity elemental to your organization's DNA
+Principle 1: Make cybersecurity the core of your organization's strategy and operations

 Principle 2: Gain clarity on the assets and threats that matter most